-A noob’s guide to getting started building a playable, cost-effective retro collection
+A noob’s guide to a playable, cost-effective retro game collection

-In this article, I’ll outline some of my personal collecting philosophies as well as some valuable opinions from Twitter’s illustrious retro gaming community.
+In this article, I’ll outline some of my personal retro-collecting philosophies as well as some valuable opinions from the illustrious retro gaming Twitter community.
+(If you didn’t know, Twitter has a thriving retro community.
+Seriously, we’re cool!)

 Collect within your lifestyle means and keep your focus within that.
 Game collecting can be a blast as long as you aren’t going broke over it or buying everything you can over getting what you really want.— G to The Next Level (@GtoTheNextLevel) November 19, 2019